 If I had to name my top ten favorite foods in the world, cookies and Almond Joy candy bars would both definitely be on the list.
 And what could be better than adding them to a soft, buttery, rich cookie?
 These cookies are quick and easy to make, and so flavorful too!

-I’ve tasted a lot of cookie dough in my time, and this is some of the best I’ve ever tried.
+I’ve tasted a lot of chocolate chip cookies in my time, and these are some of the best I’ve ever tried (along with my coconut caramel cookies).
 The combination of coconut and vanilla with all the delicious mix-in’s is incredible.
-As hard as it is to stop nibbling on it, though, be sure to save some for making the actual cookies! :)
+As hard as it is to stop nibbling on it, though, be sure to save some for making the actual cookies!

 When we finally tasted the cookies, it was love at first bite.
 The coconut adds great texture, and the gooey chocolate, crunchy almonds, and sweet Almond Joy pieces make every bite delicious.
 They’re everything you could dream about in a cookie…and then some!